Pearcedale

-Pearcedale is a township and coastal rural locality in Victoria, Australia, 49 km south-east of Melbourne's Central Business District, located within the City of Casey and the Shire of Mornington Peninsula local government areas.
+Pearcedale is a town in Victoria, Australia, 49 km south-east of Melbourne's Central Business District, located within the City of Casey and the Shire of Mornington Peninsula local government areas.
 Pearcedale recorded a population of 3,867 at the 2021 census.

-A bus service operates to and from Frankston station via Baxter.
+A bus service operates to and from Frankston station via Baxter as well as a service to Cranbourne station via Botanic Ridge.

 Geography

 Pearcedale is a township and rural locality on the northwestern corner of Western Port, in the northern extremities of the Mornington Peninsula.
 The land is relatively flat with a rich and sandy soil type ideal for market gardening.
 Its mangrove saltmarsh coastline on Watson Inlet, west of Quail Island, includes the Langwarrin Creek estuary as well as numerous other small creek estuaries.
 These mangrove saltmarshes are of international significance and are incorporated within the Yaringa Marine National Park as well as being protected under the United Nations Ramsar Convention.
 The mangrove saltmarshes are not accessible, by land, to the public.